ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

 * Run-simulation test script
 * Sonarqube-analysis

-These jobs are there to ensure that the codebase still works as intended on the branch that the developer has worked on.
-The important note is that the "run-simulation test script" could have http requests that could time out, however, we ensured that if there was only a couple of timeouts we could deduce that the codebase still worked as intended.
-This was primarily to confirm that if we had 10's or 100's of timeouts, we could be sure that the codebase was broken.

 Below is diagram showing the flow of our release-and-deploy workflow and the other workflows it calls.

 ![Release And Deploy Workflow](images/ReleaseAndDeployWorkflow.png)